scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 List(Future(1), Future(2), Future(3)).sequence
 ```

+An `ExecutionContext` is required in either case.
 Finally, we can use `Await.result`
-to block on a `Future` till a result is available.
+to block on a `Future` until a result is available:

 ```tut:book:silent
 import scala.concurrent._